Can Dogs Sense an Evil Person?

 Dogs are experts at interpreting human body language and non-verbal cues.
 They can sense tension, fear, aggression, and other negative emotions through subtle changes in posture, facial expressions, and movements.
 If someone is nervous, anxious, or acting aggressively, a dog may pick up on these signals and react accordingly.

-- If a person stiffens up, avoids eye contact, or makes sudden, jerky movements, a dog might perceive these as signs of threat or danger.
+For example, if a person stiffens up, avoids eye contact, or makes sudden, jerky movements, a dog might perceive these as signs of threat or danger.
+Conversely, calm and relaxed behavior tends to put dogs at ease, making them more likely to be friendly and trusting.

 2. Detecting Emotional States and Intentions

 Dogs are known to be highly attuned to human emotions.
 They can pick up on emotional states like happiness, sadness, anger, or fear by observing facial expressions, listening to the tone of voice, and even sensing changes in pheromones or body odor.
+Studies have shown that dogs’ brains are wired to recognize and respond to human emotions, making them sensitive to how people feel.

 3. Sensing Fear and Anxiety